Renater/SIPMediaDeploy/docs/sipmediadeploy-in-depth.md

 ![worflow](./deployement-workflow.png)

 We can see that to deploy the whole infrastructure we need to:
-* Build docker images for the Gateway and the Scaler and push then to Dockerhub.
+* Build docker images for the Gateway and the Scaler and push them to Dockerhub.
 * Build virtual machine images using Packer and Ansible.
 * Deploy the infrastructure using Terraform.

 The commands to use are in the READMEs of each directory of the project.

-Note: the ansible playbooks can be used independently to provisions virtual machines for a more custom configuration.
+Note: the ansible playbooks can be used independently to provision virtual machines for a more custom configuration.

 ## Autoscaling

-For this project we needed a module to create the GaterwayHost machines automatically in order to have at a any given moment a given number Gateway that are ready and on standby to take calls.
+For this project we needed a module to create the GaterwayHost machines automatically in order to have at any given moment a given number of Gateways that are on standby and ready to take calls.
 For this, we chose to developp our own custom module that can be used with multiple providers.
 This module is the [SimpleScaleVM](https://github.com/Renater/SimpleScaleVM).To learn more about this custom module please visit this [more-in-depth document](https://github.com/Renater/SimpleScaleVM/tree/add-autoscaling-docs).

 Once deployed we should obtain this ![infrastructure](./Infrastructure.png)

 # Redondance

-Seeing the crucial role played by both the Kamailio and the Coturn server, a more resilient infrastructure is needed to garantee a minimal downtime in the case of an accident.
-For this, each brick of the infrusture was multiplied and a floating IP system was implemented to ensure successful failover.
+Seeing as the crucial role played by both the Kamailio and the Coturn server, a more resilient infrastructure is needed to garantee a minimal downtime in the case of an accident.
+For this, each brick of the infrastructure was multiplied and a floating IP system was implemented to ensure successful and rapid failover.

 For example, two instances of Kmailio servers are deployed with the same configuration.
-The main server has the flating IP address attached to it and the scaling module makes sure that this server is always alive and working.
+The main server has the floating IP address attached to it and the scaling module makes sure that this server is always alive and working.
 In the case of an issue (Kamailio service shutting down for example), the scaling module detaches the floationg IP from the faulty instance to the one on standby.

 The exact infrastructure is detailed in the following schema:
 ![redondance](./redondance.png)